cedadev/nlds/README.md

         ```source ~/nlds-venv/bin/activate; python nlds_processors/index.py```
        This will send the output to the terminal.

     2. Use the script `test_run_processor.sh`.
-This will run all four processors
+This will run all five processors
-       in the background, sending the output to four logs in the `~/nlds_log/`
+       in the background, sending the output to five logs in the `~/nlds_log/`
        directory.

 Viewing the API docs